 1. Teflon Brothers x Pandora – I Love You

-The performance opens with an UFO being put into a microwave and after that you see Teflon Brothers in the UFO.
+The performance opens with an UFO being put into a microwave and after that you see Teflon Brothers in that UFO.
 As they look out of the windows, you can see glowing brains exposed on their heads.
 Pandora first appears as hologram on top of the UFO but then she is actually standing on it for the rest of the performance.
 Pandora also interacts with the LED screen behind her.

 On the second verse the group are actually on the stage.
 The glowing brains are still visible and their skins are blue.
 Pandora’s costume looks like silvery plastic, while Teflon Brothers are in all blue.